-Special rules and Command Cards have no effect on Behemoths unless explicitly mentioned.
+Behemoths cannot be targeted by special rules and Command Cards unless explicitly mentioned.

 Commanders in Behemoths may still use Command Cards as normal.

 Behemoths have a number associated with them, known as their Spread, measured in inches from the centre of the Behemoth.